LuisMendoza7/MoviesSoft/techmanual.md

 ### Index

 #### 1. Explanation
-This website was developed using Flask, Python, HTML, CSS and SQLAlquemy.
+This website was developed using Flask, Python, HTML, CSS and other Flask extensions.
 The website is a movie database where you can upload, modify, delete and see all registers with pictures and descriptions.

 ##### 1.1 Flask
 Flask is a framework that allows you to create and develop web pages with python code.
 As templates, flask uses Jinja to create a HTML document to show your outputs and messages.